Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UseCaseModelTemplate.md

 **Play Tournament**

 * Requirements: A user can play a new tournament or join an existing tournament.
 * Pre-conditions: The user is logged in.
+If the player selects to play new tournament, valid tournaments shall not contain puzzles created by the player or all puzzles have been completed by the player.
-* Post-conditions: None.
+* Post-conditions: Database is updated with the total prize the player achieved in the tournament.
-* Scenarios: When the player is playing a tournament, the system will allow user to either play a new tournament or join an existing tournament
+* Scenarios: When the player is playing a tournament, the system will allow user to either play a new tournament or join an existing tournament.
    * If play a list of new tournament available:
      * Display the available tournament to the user.
      * Display the first puzzle in the tournament after the user made the selection.